IDX Market Overview

 .
 From there, select the data source you want to auto-update, click the Data Freshness

-option, and modify the schedule accordingly.
+option, and modify the schedule accordingly.\

 Before we dive into the hands-on work in Looker Studio, let’s first explore the foundational concepts of data visualization and data storytelling.
-In this section, I’ll cover these essential topics, laying the groundwork for Aurellia’s detailed guide on building the dashboard in Part 2.
+In this section, I’ll cover these essential topics, laying the groundwork for Aurellia’s detailed guide on building the dashboard in Part 2.What is Data Visualization

+In the big data era, the sheer volume and variety of data is actually a powerful ingredient for businesses to seek valuable insights.
+However, managing and interpreting the data could be incredibly complicated and time-consuming.
+This is where data visualization comes into play.
+So, what exactly is data visualization?
 Data visualization is the graphical representation of information and data.
 It converts complex datasets into visual elements like charts, graphs, maps and infographics, making it easier to interpret and understand intricate information quickly.
 We will be able to identify trends, outliers, patterns and correlations in the data.
-But before we delve deeper into the method, let’s first learn about the history of data visualization to how it has evolved to meet changing needs.
+But before we delve deeper into the method, let’s first learn about the history of data visualization to how it has evolved to meet changing needs.The 2 common types of visual representation that humans use are:

-Effective data visualization involves a set of core principles that ensures that visualizations communicate insights clearly and effectively to the intended audience.
+Effective data visualization involves a set of core principles that ensures that visualizations communicate insights clearly and effectively to the intended audience.Know Your Audience

 Know Your Audience